JureSeselj/kiteboarding-club/README.md

 # Testing

 I feel that the site has hit the goals required by all parties.
 The site responds nicely to all different screen sizes, the images look clean and sharp on all device sizes with very little, large blank spaces.
 It allows the user to navigate around easily and aslo make contact via the sign up form or social media simply.
-It The content is simple and to the point and the site is not overcrowded as to put the user off.
+The content is simple and to the point and the site is not overcrowded as to put the user off.
 \
 &nbsp;

 I have encountered several issues during testing.
 + I initially decided to create the site with an x-large screen size then on smaller screen had issues with some sections.
-  The site might still have some issue with button position on different screen sizes.
+  The site might still have some issue with map position on different screen sizes.

 + I had a big issue with vertical white line showing all the time on the right hand side but with css I fixed that issue.

 + All my buttons were styled completly differently.
 I added an animation to all buttons so there is a continuity between them all.

 + When I was validating HTML code, I had 14 errors showing.
 All issues were related to alt atribute for images and space between image file path in html file the rest of code had no errors.
   The results of my validation for HTML and CSS are below.

     - HTML (index.html) validator [results](/assets/readme.md-images/W3C%20html%20validator.png "W3C HTML")